 A surgical complication can happen to anyone and is something that is disappointing for both patient and surgeon.
 A good surgeon will go out of their way to ensure that the issue is resolved.

-The surgeon and practice may even be prevented from replying to negative comments under privacy legislation.
+Furthermore, the surgeon and practice may even be prevented from replying to negative comments under privacy legislation.

 Best Way to Find the Right Plastic Surgeon for you

-Ultimately, the best way to choose the right surgeon and procedure is to ensure you leave your patient consultation well informed and with a good feeling about the surgeon.
+Ultimately the best way to choose the right surgeon and procedure is to ensure you leave your patient consultation well informed and with a good feeling about the surgeon.